 Under the Company's 401(k) Retirement Savings Plan, which covers eligible employees of On Assignment and its wholly-owned subsidiaries, Assignment Ready Inc., On Assignment Staffing Services, Inc., VISTA, and Oxford, eligible employees may elect to have a portion of their salary deferred and contributed to the plans.
 The amount of salary deferred, up to certain limits set by the IRS, is not subject to federal and state income tax at the time of deferral, but together with any earnings on deferred amounts, is subject to taxation upon distribution.
 The plan covers all eligible employees and permits matching or other discretionary contributions at the Company's discretion.
 Eligible employees may enroll once they complete three months of service prior to the next quarterly offering.
-The Company made no contributions to the 401(k) plan during 2009 and it made \$1.3 million during 2008 and \$1.1 million of contributions during 2007.
+The Company pledged to make contributions to the 401(k) plan of \$0.4 million in 2010 and made contributions of \$1.3 million during 2008.
+No contributions were made by the Company in 2009.

 Effective January 1, 1998, the Company implemented the On Assignment, Inc. Deferred Compensation Plan.
 The plan permits a select group of management and highly compensated employees and directors that contribute materially to the continued growth, development and future business success of the Company to annually elect to defer up to 100 percent of their base salary, annual bonus, stock option gain or fees on a pre-tax basis and earn tax-deferred returns on these amounts.
-On September 4, 2008, effective as of January 1, 2008, the Company amended the On Assignment Deferred Compensation Plan so that it applies to deferrals made before January 1, 2005 only (hereinafter referred to as the 1998 Deferred Compensation Plan) and, also effective January 1, 2008, adopted a new plan, called the On Assignment Deferred Compensation Plan - Effective January 1, 2008, applicable to deferrals made on or after January 1,

-2005 (referred to herein as the 2008 Deferred Compensation Plan).
+On September 4, 2008, effective as of January 1, 2008, the Company amended the On Assignment Deferred Compensation Plan so that it applies to deferrals made before January 1, 2005 only (hereinafter referred to as the 1998 Deferred Compensation Plan) and, also effective January 1, 2008, adopted a new plan, called the On Assignment Deferred Compensation Plan - Effective January 1, 2008, applicable to deferrals made on or after January 1, 2005 (referred to herein as the 2008 Deferred Compensation Plan).
 The plans are not intended to be "qualified" within the meaning of IRS Code Section 401(a), rather, the plans are "unfunded and maintained by an employer primarily for the purpose of providing deferred compensation for a select group of management or highly compensated employees" within the meaning of the Employee Retirement Income Security Act of 1974, as amended (ERISA), Sections 201(2), 301(a)(3) and 401(a)(1).